Retraining process for musicians diagnosed with Musician's Dystonia (MD)

 - Works with an Alexander Technique Teacher (I will request that you do this).

-- Did not utilize specific practice regimes such as Caruso, etc.… These “systems” make retraining more difficult.
+- Did not utilize specific practice regimen such as Breathing Gym, Caruso, Stamp etc.… These “systems” make retraining more difficult.